A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: The unipotent Albanese map and local height on elliptic curves

-is a finite cover ramified only over $O$.
-By construction, $\cG_n$ acts on $X'_n$ turning it into a Galois cover of $E_v$ ramified over $O$.
-In particular, is a finite \'etale Galois cover with Galois group $\cG_n$.
-Since the cover $X'_n$ is constructed locally as $\O_E[(f_{b/p^n})^{1/p^n}]$ and formally with respect to the uniformizer $u=p^nz$, we see that the tangent vector $b/p^n=(d/du)|_O$ lifts to a tangent vector $b'$ to $X'_n$ at the unique point above $O$.
+formally with respect to the uniformizer $u=p^nz$, we see that the tangent vector $b/p^n=(d/du)|_O$ lifts to a tangent vector $b'$ to $X'_n$ at the unique point above $O$.
 That is, $r_n:X_n \rTo X$ is equipped with an $F_v$-rational lift of the tangential base-point $b$.
 Therefore, there is a $G_v$-equivariant surjective homomorphism

+that sends the identity to the base-point lift $b'$.
+Here the subscript $(\cdot)_b$ refers to the tangential fiber functor of Deligne \cite[\S15]{Deligne89}.
+We will use theta groups to show that this map induces a bijection